camunda/camunda-eclipse-standalone/CONTRIBUTE.md

 Append `-Pwindows-distro` to build the Windows installers.
 This requires Windows machine, [NSIS 3](http://nsis.sourceforge.net/) and exposed `NSIS_HOME` variable.
 Read more about [how the installer is built](distro/installer/windows).

-Append `-Pix-distro` to build distributions for Linux and Mac OS X.
+Append `-Plinix-distro` to build distributions for Linux and Mac OS X.

-The generated distributions are put into the folder `{root}/modeler.standalone/target/modeler`.
+The generated distributions are put into the folder `{root}/camunda-modeler-standalone/target/modeler`.